-Buddha means “Awakened One” or “Enlightened one”.
+Buddha means “Awakened One” or “Enlightened One”

-In today’s world, we live in a situation, where we are occupied by stress, ego, greed, and many other negative emotions.
+In today’s world, we live in a situation where we are tenant by stress, ego, greed, and many other negative emotions.

 #1.
 Short Stories on Buddha – Forgiveness of Buddha

 One day Buddha went to a village with his disciples.
 Hearing Buddha’s visit, many villagers turned out to seek his blessings.

 A businessman running a business with his children was furious with Buddha.